tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Captain of the football team.
 Head of the debate club.
 Chair of the student council for human rights and class valedictorian.
 Not just a good kid, but the kind that universities fight over.

-Four days ago, Jonah murdered his father.
+And four days ago, Jonah murdered his father.

 Tore off the man’s face and chased it down with a glass of ginger ale, then cut his own throat and dropped dead beside him.

 Or at least, that was the plan.

 Unfortunately, as fantastic as Jonah was at everything else in life, he wasn’t much when it came to suicide.

-*Lacked follow-through*, you might say.
+Lacked follow-through, you might say.

 The kid didn’t sever his jugular so much as dramatically nick it.
 Deep enough to pass out from blood loss, but shallow enough that the paramedics were able to salvage his life.